Thousands Of Immigrants Report Sexual Abuse While In ICE Custody

 — PBS NewsHour (@NewsHour) July 22, 2018

-A 19-year-old woman told the story of being assaulted while at the Berks Family Residential Center.
-After she had been there a couple of months Daniel Sharkey, an officer at the center, removed her clothes in the bathroom.
+A 19-year-old woman told the story of being assaulted in 2014 while at the Berks Family Residential Center.
+After she had been there a couple of months, Daniel Sharkey, an officer at the center, removed her clothes in the bathroom.
 He threatened her with deportation if she reported him, and she felt like she had to do whatever he ordered because she was “at a jail and he was a migration officer.”
 Sharkey suffered consequences only because a young girl witnessed the assault and reported it.
 He was fired and pleaded guilty to institutional sexual assault.